S0yabean76/code-institute-challenges/README.md

 ## Challenge 12

 Open the challenge2.scss file.
 There is a list of the colors.
 Your task is to generate CSS classes as follows: .container-1, .container-2, .container-3, .container-4.
 Each of those classes should have one of the colors from the list set as a value for the background-color property.
 Use any of the loops you want!

+## Challenge 13

+Your challenge is to review a code snippet and improve it.
+Use the hint tab to access the boilerplate files.
+Open the file called challenge3.scss.

+Is something wrong with this code?
+How can we improve it?
+Is something repetitive?
+Maybe a straightforward placeholder can help us out...